Linear programming bounds for hyperbolic surfaces: Introduction

 \subsection{Context}

-The invariants $\sys$, $\kiss$, $\lambda_1$, $m_1$, and $\Nsmall$ can be defined for any closed Riemannian manifold (with $1/4$ replaced by the bottom of the spectrum of the Laplacian on the universal cover of $M$) and their ma\-xi\-mization has been studied by several authors for va\-rious classes of manifolds.
+The invariants $\sys$, $\kiss$, $\lambda_1$, $m_1$, and $\Nsmall$ can be defined for any closed Riemannian manifold (with $1/4$ replaced by the bottom of the spectrum of the Laplacian on the universal cover of $M$ in the case of $\Nsmall$) and their ma\-xi\-mization has been studied by several authors for va\-rious classes of manifolds.
+These shape optimization problems seek to find optimal inequalities analogous to the isoperimetric inequality for other geometric quantities.

 For example, if we fix a topological manifold $\Sigma$, then maximizing the systole over all Rieman\-nian manifolds $M$ of a given volume that are homeomorphic to $\Sigma$ is called the \emph{isosystolic problem} and it has been solved for the projective plane \cite{Pu}, the $2$-dimensional torus (Loewner), and the Klein bottle \cite{BavardKlein}.
 The maximum of $m_1$ is known for the same surfaces \cite{Besson,CdV,NadirashviliMultiplicite} as well as for the $2$-sphere \cite{Cheng}, while the maximum of $\lambda_1$ is known for the closed orientable surface of genus $2$ \cite{Jakobson,NayataniShoda} in addition to all the previous surfaces \cite{Hersch,LiYau,Nadirashvili,ElSoufi}.

 Another much-studied case is that of flat $d$-dimensional tori of unit volume.
 In that case, $\lambda_1(M)=(2\pi \sys(M^*))^2$ and $m_1(M)=\kiss(M^*)/2$ where $M^*$ is the torus dual to $M$, so the first four maximization problems above reduce to only two while the fifth is trivial since the bottom of the spectrum of the Laplacian on $\RR^d$ is $0$.
 Furthermore, if $\Lambda$ is a lattice such that $M \cong \RR^d / \Lambda$, then the balls of radius $\sys(M)/2$ centered at the points in $\Lambda$ form a sphere packing of density $2^{-d}\sys(M)^d \vol(B_1^d)$, where $B_1^d$ is the unit ball in $\RR^d$, and there are exactly $\kiss(M)$ balls tangent to any ball in this packing.
 In other words, maximizing the systole and kissing number of flat tori of unit area is equivalent to maximizing the packing density and kissing number among sphere packings whose centers form a lattice.
 Both problems have been solved in dimensions $1$ to $8$ and $24$ (see \cite[Table 1.1]{ConwaySloane} and \cite{CohnKumar}).
 In some cases, the solutions to these problems were obtained by a method known as \emph{linear programming} first introduced by Delsarte in the context of error-correcting codes \cite{Delsarte}.
 This was then adapted to prove bounds on the kissing numbers of arbitrary sphere packings (not necessarily coming from lattices) in \cite{DGS} and then on their packing density in \cite{CohnElkies}.
 In addition to giving optimal bounds in dimensions $8$ \cite{Viazovska} and $24$ \cite{CKMRV}, this approach also yields the best known asymptotic bounds on kissing numbers and packing density as the dimension tends to infinity \cite{CohnZhao}.